This Usage-page is about:

 In 1988 dr. Corey of Harvard University won the Nobel prize for among others the fact that he synthesized ginkgolide B, which is being investigated for instance for its use to prevent rejection of transplanted organs and for asthma and toxic shock.

-the expanding market for the leaf extract.
-Most of the extracts available
+to supply the expanding market for the leaf extract.
+Most of the

 The world's largest plantation of Ginkgo trees is in Sumter, South Carolina, consisting of 400 ha of sandy soil with millions of trees planted 40 inches apart (about 25,000 trees per ha).
 They are kept shrub-sized.
 The gathering of the leaves starts mid-July when the leaves are still green.
 Every 5 years the trees are cut down to the ground!